galarragas/reactive-rest-client/README.md

 - Using a write buffer and client-controlled flush.
 This is done using a pool of actors to handle the write operations

+## HttpRequestThrottling

+This is a generalisation of the request throttling logic implemented in the API project.
+The idea is to create a generic mechanism to allow the throttling of all the messages sent and received by a `sendReceive` Spray pipeline.
+The work can be generalised for different protocols but at the moment is focused on HTTP only.

 ## Testing